Why Am I Not Receiving DMARC Aggregate or Forensic Reports?

 - retry after 1 day or 2;

-- only some email service providers send forensic (failure) reports.
+- keep in mind that only some email service providers send forensic (failure) reports.

 Check your DMARC record in the DNS